usnistgov/FIPS201/_FIPS201/authentication.md

 - Low resistance to use of unaltered card by non-owner of card.
 - Applicable with contact and contactless readers.

+[^cacpath]: Path validation should be configured to specify which policy OIDs are trusted.
+The policy OID for the Card Authentication certificate is id-fpki-common-cardAuth.

 ### 6.2.4 Authentication with the Symmetric Card Authentication Key (SYM-CAK)

 The PIV Card Application may host the optional symmetric Card Authentication key.
 In this case, the